 All Are Justified Freely by His Grace

-Whoa, now comes the real speed bump!
-Paul says that “all have sinned and fall short of the glory of God, and are justified freely by his grace.”
+all have sinned and fall short of the glory of God, and are justified freely by his grace.
 That means that the people who have sinned and the people who have already been justified are the same people.
 In fact, it means the whole human race has already been justified!

-So Jesus has given each human being a ticket to heaven, but if the person tears it up and throws it away, they will miss out.
-So Paul is teaching us that Jesus has redeemed everyone, and that is why anyone, even you, can be saved by having a relationship of faith and trust in Him.
+Jesus has given each human being a ticket to heaven.
+No one can steal it from you.
+You cannot misplace it, but you can fail to use it.
+So Paul is teaching us that Jesus has redeemed everyone, and that is why anyone, even you, can be saved by having a relationship of faith, trust, and obedience with Him.

 We know that no one is predestined to go to hell, because of Jesus’ prophecy of the Last Judgment.
 Jesus says:

 Then he will say to those on his left,Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.